DANIEL-AVIDAN/devops-k8s-project/README.md

-# 🐳 Python Microservice with Docker, Helm & Kubernetes
+# 🐳 Python Microservice with Docker, Helm, Kubernetes & Ingress

 A simple Python HTTP microservice packaged as a Docker image and deployed to Kubernetes using Helm.

-This project is intended for learning and demonstrates the basic flow from application code to a running Kubernetes workload.
+This project is intended for learning and demonstrates the flow from application code to a running Kubernetes workload that is exposed through a Kubernetes **Ingress**.

 The application listens on a configurable port using the `APP_PORT` environment variable.